Login Form

 Written by Jeff Krol

-Hits: 290
+Hits: 33

 Welcome back to the FINAL TSL Quarterback Power Rankings of the season!

-Yes, unlike our way more productive colleagues the Godfather and the Sentinel, we don't write articles during the playoffs.
+Yes, unlike our way more productive colleagues, the Godfather and (maybe?) the Sentinel, we don't write articles during the playoffs.
 We like to sit back and just watch the show, the fireworks, the bloodbath, whatever you want to call it, without having to analyze anything.
 So with this being our last article of the year, we've saved a lot for you.
 We have our final Top 25 Quarterbacks of the year and then our usual playoff division analysis where we look at each playoff race in detail to pick out any trends in the data we can find.
 Plus some other stuff.

 This will be our longest article of the year with lots of time-consuming charts and graphs so we skipped the individual QB write-ups this week and just included the Power Rankings themselves.
 You don't need us to tell you how good or bad your team's QB is at this point, your record speaks for itself!